amplication/docs/docs/getting-started/generated-app-api.md

 ## REST API

 The REST API is available at **/api** at the root of your application.
-When your navigate directly to **/api** you will see the swagger documentation of you API with a list of all resources and actions.
+When you navigate directly to **/api** you will see the swagger documentation of you API with a list of all resources and actions.

 For development and testing purposes, you can use the [swagger UI](https://swagger.io/tools/swagger-ui/) to execute requests against the API.
 First, click on the "Authorize" button and enter the username and password, it will add the authorization header automatically.